julianrojas87/PhD-consortium-ISWC2019/content/related-work.md

 for publishing Linked Data](cite:cites w3c2014), which provides a set of guidelines and design principles aimed at data publishers.

-Traditionally, data is published on the Web following one of two approaches:
-(i) as a data dump or (ii) through an API.
+Traditionally, data is often published on the Web as a data dump or through an API.
 In the public transport domain,
 [GTFS](cite:cites gtfs), which is regarded as the de-facto standard for describing and exchanging transit schedules,